Pilot's Lounge

 Action

-We are in process of identifying all tooling parameters and prioritizing which parameters will yield the greatest value in the quickest time.
-Then, based on priority, we will develop the appropriate tool governance reporting to share with management so they may independently take action and improve tools use.
-The objective is to educate users and provide consultation that allows them to understand the benefits of their project as a result of proper tools use.
+We identifed all tooling parameters and prioritized parameters that yield the greatest value in the quickest time.
+Then, based on priority, we developedd the appropriate tool governance reporting to share with management so they may independently take action and improve tools use.
+Our objective to educate users and provide consultation that allows them to understand the benefits of their project as a result of proper tools use was realized.

 Results

-In May 2010, the internal team was bought in and appreciated the objective of the governance reporting effort.
-Since we address many support and mentoring activities, our expectations is the simpler ticket counts will be reduced and the team can focus on more complex, value-added issues.
+In a short while, the internal team was bought in and appreciated the objective of the governance reporting effort.
+Since we address many support and mentoring activities, simpler ticket counts were reduced and the team focused on more complex, value-added issues.
+Customers' time was freed from ardous, inefficient workflows.
+A side effect of our focus on improving the customer experience, was an improvement in the customer's confidence in my team to provide value.

 Situation